arijit-gogoi/gorth/README.md

-An implementatin of forth in go.
+An implementation of forth in go.